Devin Brown: New Orleans Hornets (2006–2007)

 On December 22, 2006, he signed with the New Orleans Hornets to help fill in gaps left by injuries to the team's major players.
 Brown played in 58 games for the Hornets (starting 49 of them), and averaged a career-high 11.6 points per game with and 4.3 rebounds.
 On April 10, 2007, Brown tied his career high by putting up 25 points against the Los Angeles Clippers.

 Cleveland Cavaliers (2007–2008)

 On September 29, 2007, he signed a one-year deal with the Cleveland Cavaliers.
 Brown played in 78 regular season games as a Cavalier (starting 20).
 He averaged 7.5 points, 3.4 rebounds and 2.2 assists, scoring a season-high 20 points against the Sacramento Kings on November 9, and was three assists away from a triple-double against the Washington Wizards on February 22, 2008.
 On April 2, he tied his season-high against the Charlotte Bobcats.
 He also had 5 rebounds and 8 assist as a starter in that game.
 Brown scored double digit points on 19 occasions and rebounds twice.

 Return to New Orleans Hornets (2008–2010)

 On August 22, 2008, he signed a two-year contract with the New Orleans Hornets.

 Chicago Bulls (2010)

 On January 25, 2010, Devin Brown was traded to the Chicago Bulls for Aaron Gray.

+Brown's final NBA game was played in Game 4 of the 2010 Eastern Conference First Round on April 25, 2010, in a 98 - 121 loss to the Cleveland Cavaliers.
+Brown recorded 2 points and 1 rebound in his final game.
+The Bulls would go on to lose the entire series 4 - 1 (Game 4 was the only game of the series that Brown saw playing time).